Edinburgh Poverty Commission

 Director of the Glasgow Centre for Population Health and Chief Social Policy Adviser to Scottish Government.
 Carol is also a Trustee of the Joseph Rowntree Foundation and Honorary Professor with the University of Glasgow and Glasgow Caledonian University.

-Headmaster of Liberton High School.
+Headteacher of Liberton High School.
 He has a staff of 65 who aim to provide quality experiences to the school roll of 550 pupils.

 The former Chief Executive of Link Housing Association.
 He has 40 years’ experience in the housing sector, and is a former board member of Social Enterprise Scotland, Scottish Federation of Housing Associations and Scottish Council for Single Homeless.